Is your government job making you sick?

 Administrative red tape

 Government workers are known for being mired in red tape.
-The sheer number of forms and documents they handle on a daily basis can be daunting.
-All of those processes and procedures can significantly increase stress levels.
+The sheer number of forms and documents they manage daily can be daunting.
+All those processes and procedures can significantly increase stress levels.

 Lack of funding

 Public sector organizations are being forced to do more with less.
 Lack of funding is a constant concern; the inevitable consequence is fewer people doing far more work.
 This puts a heavier burden on government workers.